Brittany port to port #4 - Brest to Quimper

 We offer a high-end bike rental service.
 Our bikes are suited for road and gravel road long-distance cycling.
 Fully equipped and highly reliable, they are faithful travel companions.

-Trekking bikeA layed out and dynamic position Mixed aluminum frame, telescopic fork.
+Trekking bikeA layed out and dynamic position Mixed aluminium frame, telescopic fork.
 Straight handlebars.
 Disc brakes.
-Transmission Shimano 24 to 30 speeds.
+Drivetrain Shimano 11 to 30 speeds (single, double or triple crankset).
 Supplied equipment per bike

 | |

 Touring bikeAn upright and easy going position Mixed aluminum frame, telescopic fork.
 Straight handlebars.
 Disc brakes.
-Transmission Shimano 24 to 30 speeds.
+Shimano 11 to 30 speed transmission (single, double or triple crankset depending on the model).
 Supplied equipment per bike

 | |